 Stop paying extra dough for chicken that is already cut up for you!
 Buy those fryers whole and learn how to cut up a whole chicken yourself!
 Not only will you save a ton of money, but you’ll also be able to cut portions that are tailored for your purposes.

 Best of all, you can salvage ALL the leftover parts for flavorful broths and stocks!
 Still nervous about how to wrangle that bird?
 This handy F.N.
 Sharp guide will walk you through the best way to cut up chicken for a variety of uses, as well as which knives to use, and best of all, what to look for in a quality knife.

 The F.N.
-Sharp Guide to Cutting Up That Whole Chicken
+Sharp Guide to Carving That Chicken

 Any recipe is only as good as its ingredients, but the best recipes are prepared with the best tools.
 At F.N.
 Sharp, we have a selection of quality knives that can help you tackle any kitchen task, especially when it comes to those expensive cuts of meat!

 Choosing the Best Knife for Cutting Chicken

 First, determine how you want to ‘fabricate’ your chicken.
 Do you want the wings separate from the drumsticks or the thighs?
 Or do you want the thighs connected to the drumsticks for a casserole, like Chicken Cacciatore?
 Always have your ‘mise en place’ (French for a mental plan before executing anything in the kitchen) ready so you can feel confident, like a true chef!
 Now onto the best knives for cutting chicken.

 The Boning Knife

 The ultimate knife for cutting raw chicken is definitely a boning knife.
 This specialty knife has the proper curve blade thickness for cutting around joints and sinew and removing fat.
 A boning knife also has the heft required for precision cutting but isn’t too big or heavy to hold.